Our search for the perfect pizza started 8 years ago, 1661 miles away.

 What kind of tomatoes do they use?
 Did they season the sauce at all?

->

-> Three years later and literally hundreds of homemade pizzas, we have fine tuned both the pizza dough and pizza sauce recipes.
+Three years later and literally hundreds of homemade pizzas, we have fine tuned both the pizza sauce and pizza dough recipe.

->

-> - Combine warm water, yeast and sweetener in either a large bowl or the bowl of a stand mixer.
+- Combine warm water, yeast and sweetener in either a large bowl or the bowl of a stand mixer.
 Allow it to sit and bloom for five minutes.

 - Add semolina and whole grain flours plus 1½ cups all-purpose flour and salt and knead for 10 minutes, or by hand until the dough is elastic and springs back into place after the thumb test.
 Add additional flour, ¼ cup at a time, as needed for the dough to come together and pull away from the sides of the bowl.

 - Cover with a towel and allow to rise in a warm place until doubled, 1½ - 2 hours.

 - Lightly flour the counter and shape into two round balls.
 Cover with a towel until you are ready to pound or roll out into a pizza.

 If you want a light pizza crust, don’t add any more whole grain flour to the mix than mentioned in the recipe.
 That little bit of white flour is needed to give it a light and airy feel.
 We prefer spelt over the whole wheat, but use whichever you have in your kitchen.